come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 when I read
 [Agile Testing](https://www.goodreads.com/book/show/5341009-agile-testing) by
 Lisa Crispin and Janet Gregory, which is full of good ideas and advice.
-But again, nothing you read will fit your project, take your time to design the process with as much love and care as you design your architecture.
+But let me stress it again, nothing you read will fit your project, take your time to design the process with as much love and care as you design your architecture.

 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/Mike_Cohn_2013-06-12.jpg/1280px-Mike_Cohn_2013-06-12.jpg" alt="Mike Cohn" height="350"/>](https://en.wikipedia.org/wiki/Mike_Cohn#/media/File:Mike_Cohn_2013-06-12.jpg) [<img src="https://agiletester.ca/wp-content/uploads/sites/26/2013/09/Lisa-Crispin-and-Janet-Gregory.jpg" alt="Lisa Crispin and Janet Gregory" height="350"/>](https://agiletester.ca/about-the-authors/)